NzoCs/Learning-point-processes/new_ltpp/data/preprocess/README.md

 # Data Preprocessing for Temporal Point Processes

-This directory contains the data preprocessing pipeline for temporal point process datasets in the EasyTPP framework.
+This directory contains the data preprocessing pipeline for temporal point process datasets in the new_ltpp framework.

 ## Overview